Make sure you receive our event invitation each year: sign up for our Introduce a Girl to Engineering Day mailing list by clicking here.

 Visit the following websites to learn more about pursuing an engineering education and career!

-- Engineer Girl: This website shows middle school girls the opportunity that engineering represents for all people … but particularly for women and girls.
+- Engineer Girl: This website shares the exciting opportunities that engineering represents for girls and women.
 Bright, energetic girls from all around United States and Canada helped develop this site by serving as the Advisory Board.